Can You Freeze Tortillas? Tips and Tricks

 Of course, you can also store your leftover tortillas in the fridge, if you know that you are going to eat them again sooner rather than later.
 Freezing your tortillas is good for the long-term because tortillas keep quite well in the fridge anyway.

-If you're already opened your tortilla packet or have just pressed a fresh batch with your tortilla maker and cooked them in your kitchen, then you can expect your tortillas to keep for up to 10 days in the fridge.
-Longer than this and they start to degenerate, and they really won't taste as fresh as you want them too.
+If you're already opened your tortilla packet or have just pressed a fresh batch and cooked them in your kitchen, then you can expect your tortillas to keep for up to 10 days in the fridge.
+Longer than this and they start to degenerate, and they really won't taste as fresh as you want them to.
+If you live in a warmer climate, you'll want to avoid keeping them at room temperature.

 Freezing tortillas is a great way to save your leftovers for later or to store up stacks of tortillas in your kitchen.
-You can keep in the taste and flavor, and have tortillas on hand for whenever you might need them!
+When you freeze tortillas you keep in the taste and flavor, and have tortillas on hand for whenever you might need them!
 Why not bookmark our guide to freezing tortillas, and come back for more information later?